 Funding: This research was funded by the Serbian Ministry of Education and Science Grant No. 175034 and Contract No. 451-03-9/2021-14/200031.

-Institutional Review Board Statement: Not applicable
+Institutional Review Board Statement: The Ethical Commission for the Protection of Animal Welfare of the University of Novi Sad gives an opinion archived under number No IV-2019-04 that scientific research works that included investigation of vector-borne emerging diseases in shelters for abandoned dogs, is not within the competence of the Ethics Commission, due to the fact that these are routine preventive examinations.

-Informed Consent Statement: Not applicable
+Informed Consent Statement: The aim and details of the study were explained to the owners, and informed owner consent was obtained from all subjects involved in the study.

 Data Availability Statement: Not applicable

 Acknowledgments: Authors would like to thank dr. Marina Gramiccia and dr. Trentina Di Muccio (Istituto Superiore di Sanità, Rome, Italy) for kindly providing the Leishmania infantum reference strains.